 Toiletries: what to pack for Europe in spring

 To go with my new, smaller bag, I’ve also bought a new smaller toilet bag.
+I always prefer a practical travel style toilet bag as they are much lighter, take up less space and can pack more.
+One with a hanger is perfect for small European bathrooms.
 With the current requirements for liquids I’ve found I just don’t need a full size toilet bag for my solids and other gear anymore.
 So liquids go into the zip lock bag, and my hairbrush and comb, hair elastics and dry make up all go into the small toilet bag, along with some basic medical essentials like headache tablets and band aids.

 Electronics I’m packing for spring in Europe